Supplier Management and Product Safety Tips Every Amazon Seller Should Know

 3. Request documentation.
 Ask for the full report or certificate, not a cropped screenshot.

 4. Check scope and dates.
-Confirm it covers your product model, your factory, and is not expired.
+Confirm it covers your product model and factory, and that it is not expired.

 5. Verify the issuer.
 Confirm the issuing lab or authority is legitimate using their official database or contact channel.